pylesvideos/Bloxstrap-Win11-Bootstrapper/README.md

 the icon is optional, it's meant to be a custom icon (you can change it in the settings)

-also this has only been tested on voidstrap 🤫
+also this has only been tested on fishstrap and voidstrap 🤫